geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 Our script tag is pretty slim &mdash; we import our sticky action and define a state variable `isStuck` and a function `handleStuck` to update that variable when the event is fired.

 In our markup, we use the action we created earlier with `use:sticky` and pass in the action parameters.
 We also set up an event listener to listen for our custom `stuck` event.
-When the `h2` is added to the DOM, the action will automatically set up the observers with the callback we provided.
+When the `h2` is added to the DOM, the action will initialize the observers with the callback we provided.
 Executing the callback will dispatch the `stuck` event and we can dynamically show whether the element is sticking or not.
 Pretty neat!

 We can also update the styling of the element using our `isStuck` state variable.